-- Activity: These are graded Pass/Fail.
+- Activity: These are graded in a "pass/fail" fashion.
 They are less about being 100% correct and more about demonstrating understanding.
 They are also worth the fewest points - Homework: These are graded for correctness and require more work than an activity.
 They are also worth more points. - Quiz: These are straightforward multiple-choice assessments.
 You have two attempts for each with the highest score kept. - Project: This is a group effort and will span multiple weeks.
 It is the assignment worth the most points excluding the final. - Final Exam: This is an all-encompassing assessment.
 Any topic discussed in the course materials is eligible.
-It will consist of multiple-choice, short answer, and simple coding questions.
+It will consist of multiple-choice, short answers, and simple coding questions.